The Vaccines That Complement Your Cat's Core Vaccination Program

 There are no symptoms that signal a FIV infection.
 However, some symptoms, such as gingivostomatitis, may raise suspicion about the presence of the virus.

 The veterinarian will propose you a blood/serologic test that can be performed at the clinic.

 These tests are effective.
 But they are not perfect.
 They should be interpreted with some caution, for two reasons:

 - It takes up to 2 months for the immune system to produce FIV specific antibodies.
 If the tests is performed just after contamination, the result will be wrongly negative

 - Tests are effective: their precision (sensitivity) is about 99%.
 It means that there is a false positive in only 1% of the cases.
 Nevertheless, as the actual prevalence of the virus is also about 1%, a positive result out of 2 will be a false positive.

 Both considerations should lead your vet to repeat the test about 2 months after the first one.

 You should also be cautious when interpreting the tests performed on kittens of less than 6 months of age.
-A positive test may be due to the maternal antibodies from the infected queen.
+A positive test may be due to the maternal antibodies from the mother queen if she was infected.
 This is why the test should also be repeated.

-Of course, there is no point in testing a cat that has been vaccinated.
-Available tests can't make the difference between the antibodies induced by the vaccination and those induced by an infection with FIV.
+Of course, there is no point in testing a cat that has been vaccinated against FIV.
+Available tests can't make the difference between the antibodies induced by the vaccine and those induced by the wild virus.